 Tip #3: Don’t leave your door open.

 Many times in hotel rooms, people prop the door open when one person runs down the hall for a few minutes.
 This, however, is a very dangerous thing to do.
 Leaving your door propped open is an invitation for anyone to walk into your room.
 Criminals take advantage of hotels being public places where anyone can walk in and out very quickly.
-I’ve even seen cases of hotel maids being robbed while cleaning rooms.
+I’ve even seen cases of hotel maids being robbed or beaten while cleaning rooms.
 It is much safer for the family member who is running out for a minute to take a key with them or knock when they come back.
 Keep that door locked!

 Tip #4: Keep your curtains drawn.